Chapter 13:

 Kasumi looked out beyond the hazy downpour toward the blue twinkle.
 The rain came down too hard for her to tell how big or how far away the twinkle was, but it was unmistakable as the full moon.

-“Release the girl!” rang a voice.
-It was heavily modulated and traveled through the firmament, preventing Kasumi’s ears from hearing it.
-If she had, she might have noted how authentic and natural the voice sounded compared to Mona’s artificial chatbot.
+“Release the girl!” a voice rang out.
+It was heavily modulated and traveled through the firmament, preventing it from reaching Kasumi’s ears.
+If it had, she might have noted how authentic and natural it sounded compared to Mona’s artificial chatbot.

-“Make me!” challenged the deep guttural cry from the tree.
+“Make me!” challenged the deep, guttural cry from the tree.
 The shadow shifted, and the canopy rustled, showering Kasumi with raindrops clinging to the leaves.
-She felt her limbs pulled and stretched as the vines already wrapped around her legs and left arm lifted her into the air.
+She felt her limbs pulled as the vines already wrapped around her legs and left arm lifted her into the air.
 A flash traveled from the blue twinkle, opening a hole in the rain.

 *THUNK*